Biography

 Kyle Horch studied in Chicago at Northwestern University (B.Mus, M.Mus), where he learned with Frederick Hemke.
 He was awarded a BP North America Scholarship in 1986-87 to pursue postgraduate study at the Guildhall School of Music and Drama in London, where he learned with Stephen Trier.
 As a student and young professional musician, he won prizes in numerous competitions in Britain, Europe, and the USA.
 Since making his London debut in 1989 on the Park Lane Group series, he has performed as soloist at the Queen Elizabeth Hall, Purcell Room, British and World Saxophone Congresses, and many other venues in Britain and abroad.

 Committed to music education in all its forms, Kyle has been a saxophone professor at the Royal College of Music in London since 1991.
 In addition, he is Visiting Saxophone Consultant at the Royal Birmingham Conservatoire, and saxophone teacher at Royal Holloway, University of London.
 Kyle participates frequently in outreach projects in schools, most often for Birmingham Contemporary Music Group.
-Since 2017 he has led the saxophone course at the MusicFest Aberystwyth International Summer School.
+From 2017-2022 he led the saxophone course at the MusicFest Aberystwyth International Summer School.
 From 2005-2016, he taught annually on the Clarinet and Saxophone Summer Course at Hindhead Music Centre in Surrey.
 As a writer, he contributed chapters on saxophone technique and teaching to The Cambridge Companion to the Saxophone (Cambridge University Press, 1999).
-He has given performances and masterclasses at saxophone events such as the Frederick L. Hemke Saxophone Institute (2022), the SAX 15 Festival in Amsterdam (2015) and the Singapore Saxophone Symposium (2016, 2018); he has also given many other masterclasses in Britain, France, Spain, Holland, Norway, Ireland, Belgium, Switzerland, Hungary, Australia, and the USA.
+He has given performances and masterclasses at saxophone events such as the Frederick L. Hemke Saxophone Institute (2022), the SAX 15 Festival in Amsterdam (2015) and the Singapore Saxophone Symposium (2016, 2018); he has also given many other masterclasses in Britain, France, Spain, Holland, Norway, Ireland, Belgium, Switzerland, Hungary, Italy, Germany, Australia, and the USA.

 In 2010 he was a jury member at the '5th International Competition Adolphe Sax', the most prestigious international competition for saxophonists, held every four years in Dinant, Belgium.
+Since then he has also participated in the juries at the Josip Nochta International Saxophone Competition (Zagreb, 2024), and the Aeolus International Competition for Wind Instruments (Dusseldorf, 2025).

 In recognition of his many achievements as a performer and teacher, Kyle was appointed to the honorary position of Vice-President of the Clarinet and Saxophone Society of Great Britain in 2016.